fiakkasa/fiakkas-net/README.md

 ## Testing

-The each test project, ex `api.Tests`, is using the XUnit framework to test the various aspects of the code.
+Each test project, ex `api.Tests`, is using the XUnit framework to test the various aspects of the code.

 All the related tooling is installed under the root folder of the solution.